wyndhamharyata/marknotes-cf/SSG-REBUILD-GUIDE.md

   // 3.
 Return success
   return {
     message: "Published!
-Site will update in ~2 minutes."
+Site will update in ~2 minutes.", };
-  };
 }
 ```